This author mainly writes about science and tech, but good PS3 Move games have a special place in his heart.

 If you keep roast coffee in a glass jar on a sunny window shelf with a loose-fitting lid it will spoil in hours.

-Vacuum-packed coffee of the kind specifically ground for a French press, should not be overlooked.
+Vacuum-packed coffee of the kind specifically ground for a French press is a good option for busy people.
 If you are out of your home in a hurry every morning, this kind of coffee will brew fast in a French press and is a huge improvement over the instant kind.
 You can even brew directly in specially designed travel mugs!

 Presses With a Glass Carafe